davood-dorostkar/CI-CD/ibm/github-actions.md

 - a series of automated procedures represented as jobs and steps that GitHub Actions executes
 - Every repository can have any number of workflows
 - Each workflow has the following components:
+#### Event
-  - It has an `event` that tells it when the workflow should run.
+an `event` that tells it when the workflow should run.
 - when you push to a repo
 - create a pull request
 - create a release

-  - it uses `runners` to execute the jobs.
-There are built-in runners for different virtual environments, or you can use a self-hosted runner in your environment.
+#### Job
-  - it contains one or more `jobs`.
+Each workflow contains one or more `jobs`.
 - builds your component
 - publishes it to an artifact repository
 - deploys it to an environment

+#### Runner
+Every job has a `runner`, which is a server that performs jobs on a specific platform or operating system.
+GitHub can host runners, or you can host your own runners on a standalone server.
+There's also a way to execute steps in a Docker container, but the Docker container is executing on a runner.

+#### Step
-  - Each job can contain one or more `steps`
+Each job can contain one or more `steps`
 - check out the code
 - compile the code
 - run a linter on the code
 - runs a suite of test cases

+#### Action
-  - each step can contain one or more `actions` or shell commands.
+each step can contain one or more `actions` or shell commands.
 Actions are the lowest level of a workflow.
 They perform a single task
 - check out code
 - install dependencies
 - compile code
 - run tests

 ![](/img/actions-hierarchy.png)